Dur4nt3/node_intro_project/README.md

 ## Skills Demonstrated

+- Responding to requests with ExpressJS

-- Routing via NodeJS
+- Routing with ExpressJS

-- Serving HTML pages via NodeJS
+- Serving HTML files with ExpressJS

-- Reading files

-## Misc Information

-This project is accessible and can be viewed on mobile devices.